 Just think of some of the most well-known and successful brands, such as Google, Apple, and Samsung in the technology arena.
 Businesses such as these recognize the need to implement financial best practices in order to grow their businesses.
 The seasonality of the fuel distribution business increases the importance of having a budget because there is a limited window to earn the majority of the profits that must sustain the business throughout the year.
 According to one of our webinar polls, only 50% of heating oil marketers have a budget in place.

 What is a budget?

 A budget identifies the products and services offered by your company’s divisions and it quantifies the projected profit and loss within each area that will result in your company’s net income for the year.
 The key to developing a realistic budget is to base it on the latest available company-specific information, while also accounting for targeted marketing, capex, cost cutting, or other initiatives, and factoring in the risks that your company will face during the year.
-You can listen into our free webinar to get a better understanding of budgeting

 What does a budget do?

 For fuel marketers, a budget allows you to understand your numbers and what pricing levels are required to remain profitable.
 Consequently, it becomes likelier that your company will base its pricing on its true cost structure rather than simply reacting to the competition.
 With a budget in place, you can see the direct link between reducing margins and your ability to meet payroll.
 You can also keep up with obligations to vendors and lenders while growing the business and become less likely to make short-term decisions that will be detrimental to long-term results.
 In fact, your budget will also help you optimize short-term results by serving as a basis for your cash flow management, which is another essential element of financial best practices.

 How do I create a budget?

 Developing a solid budget is all about quantifying your business goals for the next 12 months.
 What are the elements that drive your business and how do you expect them to unfold in the short term?